 The association aims to maintain its reserves at a level equivalent to at least 3 times the current annual operating expenses.
 The association regularly monitors its cash flows and manages its funds to ensure that they are adequate to fulfil continuing obligations.

-The Rebuild Programme Fund (note 8) and Star Shelter General Fund are designated funds to be used only for specified purposes.
+The Rebuild Programme Fund (note 8) and Star Shelter General Fund are restricted for the operations of this programme only.

 The association is not subject to externally imposed reserve requirements.